zulip/zulip/zerver/webhooks/alertmanager/doc.md

 1. {!generate-webhook-url-basic.md!}

-    Additionally, you may specify URL parameters named `name` and `desc` to specify which labels or annotations will be used to construct the alert message.
-This allows you to use arbitrary labels and annotations defined in your alerting rules.

-        {{ api_url }}{{ integration_url }}?api_key=abcdefgh&stream=stream%20name&name=host&desc=alertname

 1. In your Alertmanager config, set up a new webhook receiver, like so:

     ```
     - name: ops-zulip
       webhook_configs:
-        - url: "<the URL constructed above>"
+        - url: "<the URL generated above>"
     ```

 {end_tabs}